 - Top Leg, cut 2: 15.5 inches

 - Bottom Leg, cut 2: 24.5 inches

-Assemble the PVC pipe Halloween prop as shown in the image.
+Assemble the PVC pipe Halloween prop as shown in the image above.
 Start with the shoulders and work your way down.

-HINT: You will notice an extra bar in the image below the hips.
+HINT: You will notice an extra bar between the two leg tees in the image above just below the hips.
 This bar is for added support to the figure.
 Remove the bar if you are adding pants to your figure.
 If you are using a dress leave the bar in place.

-I added a pin on either side of the tee holding the spine to the hips.
-Drill a small hole in the tee when pipe is inserted.
-(Not shown)
+I added a pin on either side of the tee holding the spine PVC pipe to the hip PVC pipe.
+Not shown, but here’s is how I did it.